orris27/computer_science_notes/english/writing.md

 38. 认真对待: be cautious about doing sth, take seriously (the problem we are facing)
 39. 这并不意味着: it does not mean that ...
 40. 导致: as a result (`It is true that the world has changed greatly over the past 50 years, and the older generation may not be able to keep pace with the changing world.
 As a result, someof their ideas and values may have been outdated.`)
+41. 考虑: consider ways to solve the situation
+42. 有创造力的: be creative = be innovative = think out of the box = be forward-thinking
+43. 剥夺: deprive sb. of sth.

 ### education
 1. 获得更多知识: acquire/ gain a wide range of knowledge beyond textbooks, have access to knowledge, develop an in-depth understanding of the reading material, consolidate knowledge, update their knowledge and skills, absorb new knowledge, keep pace with the changing business world